Foundation Diet and Health

 .

-Here you can buy malt syrup: In health food stores, organic shops, organic supermarkets (e.g. Denn's Biomarkt or Alnatura ), drugstores, sometimes in pharmacies, but above all in online shops.
-The light to dark brown syrup is usually bottled in screw-top jars, small bottles and sometimes in plastic or metal cans.
-Supermarkets such as Coop , Migros , Denner , Volg , Spar , Aldi , Lidl , Rewe , Edeka , Hofer etc. rarely carry malt extract in their standard range.
+You can buy malt syrup all year round : in health food stores, organic shops, organic supermarkets (e.g. Denn's Biomarkt or Alnatura), drugstores, sometimes in pharmacies, but above all in online shops.
+The light to dark brown syrup is usually bottled in screw-top jars, bottles and sometimes in plastic or metal cans.
+Supermarkets such as Coop, Denner, Aldi, Lidl, Rewe, Edeka, Hofer, Billa, Spar, Volg or Migros rarely carry malt extract in their standard range.

 If malt syrup is made from grains other than barley, this must be labelled.
-Buy organically produced malt syrup, because depending on the origin and type, genetic engineering may be involved.
-You can find further reasons for vegan quality and for Demeter -certified organic products below.
+Buy organically produced malt syrup, because depending on the origin and type, various pesticides (including those that are already banned in your own country) or genetic engineering may be involved (although there are big differences here - from higher vitamin content to insecticidal proteins).
+25,26

-Purchased barley malt has a very long shelf life when closed.
-After opening, you should always be careful not to contaminate the syrup with food residue.
-Store malt syrup in a cool place, protected from light.
-Once opened, homemade malt extract is best stored in the refrigerator and consumed quickly.
+Purchased barley malt syrup has a very long shelf life when hygienically packaged and airtight.
+After opening, you should always make sure that the syrup is not contaminated with food residue, water or saliva (licked spoon).
+2, 12 Store malt syrup in a cool place away from light.
+Homemade malt extract is best stored in the refrigerator and used quickly.

-Barley malt syrup mainly contains sugar in the form of maltose or malt sugar (at least 55%), dextrins (maximum 12%) and glucose.
-The protein content is relatively high for a sweetener at 12.4%, the rest is water (maximum 28%).
-Malt syrup also contains vitamins such as niacin (B 3 ).
-The value of 8.1 mg/100g is similar to that of moringa powder or sunflower seeds .
-Brewer's yeast , for example, has a lot of niacin with 57 mg/100g or the processed yeast-based spice paste with 128 mg/100g.
+Malt syrup offers 318 kcal/100g.
+The syrup contains no fat and consists of 71 g/100g carbohydrates, of which 79.2% is sugar.
+Barley malt syrup contains mainly sugar in the form of maltose or malt sugar (at least 55%).
+Other types of sugar are sucrose with around 5%, dextrose and fructose with around 2% each and dextrins with around 13%.
+13 The protein content of 12.4% is relatively high for a sweetener, the rest is water (around 21%).
+Malt syrup also contains vitamins such as niacin (B3).
+The value of 8.1 mg/100g is similar to that of moringa powder or sunflower seeds.
+Brewer's yeast, for example, contains a lot of niacin with 57 mg/100g or yeast-based spice paste with 128 mg/100g.
 Niacin is important for the metabolism of protein, fat and carbohydrates.
 3

 We normally get enough phosphorus from our diet.
 Nevertheless, it is an essential element and is involved in many reactions in the body.
-Malt extract contains 236 mg/100g of phosphorus, which is similar to corn flour or tofu .
+Malt extract contains 236 mg/100g phosphorus, which is similar to corn flour or tofu.
 With 1,650 mg/100g, hemp seeds have a lot of natural phosphorus.
-The phosphoric acid in ready-made products or soft drinks is harmful if consumed regularly.
 3

 Please note that the ingredients can vary greatly depending on the type of grain.
-The vitamin content of homemade malt syrup can also be significantly reduced.
-Long cooking destroys many vitamins and minerals.
+If you make your own malt syrup, the vitamin content can also be significantly reduced.
+Long cooking destroys or changes many of the ingredients.
 In industrial processes, the water is removed more gently using a vacuum evaporator.
-4

 The complete ingredients of malt syrup, the coverage of the daily requirement and comparison values with other ingredients can be found in our nutrient tables.
 In the article Nutrients explained you will get a detailed insight into the topic.

-If you read the list of ingredients with the many vitamins and minerals, you might think that barley malt syrup is a healthy alternative to sugar.
-Used in small quantities, this may well be true.
-The sweetening power of malt extract is only half as strong as that of sucrose.
+Is barley malt extract healthy? - If you read the list of ingredients with the many vitamins and minerals, you might think that barley malt syrup is a healthy alternative to sugar.
+Used in small quantities, that may well be true.
+It should also be remembered that the sweetening power of malt extract is only half as strong as that of sucrose.

 Barley malt extract is also a popular additive for making bread darker.
 However, this deceives consumers into thinking that the bread is healthy wholemeal.
 In addition to white flour, the bread only contains caramel coloring, sugar beet syrup and malt extract.
 In addition, bread is often not vegan because it is diluted with milk powder.